MosesSoftEng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that counts the number of directories and sub-directories in the current directory.

 ## 12-newest_files
-Create a script that displays the 10 newest files in the current directory.
+Script that displays the 10 newest files in the current directory.

 Requirements: